POLTER: Policy Trajectory Ensemble Regularization for Unsupervised Reinforcement Learning: Introduction

 In this work, we introduce \acsu{POLTER} (\acl{POLTER}) – a general method to improve the performance of \ac{URL} algorithms via a novel regularization term during pretraining that results in better prior policies for finetuning on specific tasks.
-Our theoretical motivation of \polter builds on the geometric interpretation of \ac{URL} by~\citet{eysenbach_information_2022} who connect the optimal prior policy to a specific state distribution.
-Some \ac{URL} algorithms try to approximate this optimal prior state distribution by learning separate skills during pretraining that are combined to initialize the finetuning policy. \polter borrows this idea for \ac{URL} algorithms that do not learn explicit skills, e.g., data- and knowledge-based \ac{URL} algorithms.
-This is made possible by our insight that each point during pretraining encodes an implicit skill that depends on the pretraining objective.
-In a nutshell, our main idea for \polter is to minimize the distance of the current policy to an ensemble policy during pretraining which acts as a proxy for the optimal prior.
+Our theoretical motivation builds on the geometric interpretation of \ac{URL} by~\citet{eysenbachInformationGeometryUnsupervised2022} who connect the optimal prior policy to a specific state distribution. \begin{reveditor} The prior state distribution is optimal in the sense that it minimizes the distance to the state distribution of an adversarially chosen downstream task.
+This problem statement can be seen an instance of the information-theoretic framework of bounded rationality \citep{ortegaAdversarialInterpretationInformationTheoretic2014}. \end{reveditor} Some \ac{URL} algorithms try to approximate the optimal prior state distribution by learning separate skills during pretraining that are combined to initialize the finetuning policy. \polter borrows this idea for \ac{URL} algorithms that do not learn explicit skills, e.g., data- and knowledge-based \ac{URL} algorithms.
+This is based on the insight that each point during pretraining encodes an implicit skill that depends on the pretraining objective.
+In a nutshell, our main idea is to minimize the distance of the current policy to an ensemble policy during pretraining, which acts as a proxy for the optimal prior.
 As shown in \cref{fig:motivation}, the pretraining trajectory of the policy and hence the induced state distribution is affected by our regularization and attracted to the ensemble of earlier pretraining policies, each potentially encoding a different skill.